3dots/lesswrong/Rationality A-Z.md

 >After we've done our best to reduce risk and increase scope, any *remaining* heroism is well and truly revealed.

+**asceticism**: severe self-discipline and avoidance of all forms of indulgence, typically for religious reasons

+**sublime**: of such excellence, grandeur, or beauty as to inspire great admiration or awe.

 ## Mere Messiahs [link](https://www.lesswrong.com/s/M3TJ2fTCzoQq66NBJ/p/Tv7WWhgbKMWzEnMmx)

 ## Affective Death Spirals[link](https://www.lesswrong.com/s/M3TJ2fTCzoQq66NBJ/p/XrzQW69HpidzvBxGr)